Peanut Butter Pie

 It’s well-suited to football watching or game day gatherings, or even on Thanksgiving as an unconventional pie option.

-It’s really easy, can be made in advance, and stores beautifully in the freezer.
+It’s really easy, can be made in advance, and stores beautifully in the freezer or fridge, depending on how long you want to keep it.

 In a medium bowl, beat together peanut butter, mascarpone, confectioner’s sugar, and vanilla, until fluffy and light: